HyenaLtd/endb/packages/endb/README.md

 const endb = new Endb();
 const endb = new Endb({
   store: new Map(),
-    namespace: 'cache'
+  namespace: 'cache',
 });
 ```